Thetford: Economy and services

 The Thetford Borough Police Force was established in 1836, and in 1857 the small force joined Norfolk County Constabulary.
 Thetford Fire Brigade was established in 1880.

 The Thetford Gas Company, founded in 1838, proved very short-lived until Thetford Gasworks opened on Bury Road in 1845.
-In 1848, gas street lighting was set up in Thetford.
+In 1848, gas street lighting was installed in Thetford.
 From 1877 the town was provided with a clean water supply thanks to a new reservoir and steam engine on Gallows Hill to pump fresh water into the town.
 In 1929 the Anglian Electricity Supply Company began supplying electricity to the town, which was completed in 1933.

 Thetford was the headquarters of Tulip International, large-scale manufacturers of bacon, beef and pork.
 In March 2007 the factory laid off three quarters of their workforce in Thetford with the loss of 350 jobs, and the factory later closed in 2010.
 In January 2018 it was announced that a new retail park and restaurant had been approved on the factory site with over 7,367 m2 of retail floor space.
 The development was initiated by Stapleford Thetford Ltd. as part of the Thetford-Cambridge-Norwich Technology Corridor.
 The market is held outside Thetford Guildhall in the town centre on Tuesdays and Saturdays.

-The British Trust for Ornithology is headquartered at The Nunnery in Thetford.
+The British Trust for Ornithology has its headquarters at The Nunnery in Thetford.